rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 !!! warning "work in progress"

-This is a fun criticism.
+This is one of my favorite critiques.
 It usually sounds like this,

 !!! quote "Bitcoin only supports up to 7 transactions per second.
 Do the math, that's not enough."